-When a Video Out card has a cable connected to its video out connector, the HP VISUALIZE B Class and C Class computer no longer meets FCC Class B regulations.
+When a Video Out card has a cable connected to its video out connector, the HP workstation c-class product no longer meets FCC Class B regulations.
 The computer now becomes FCC Class A compliant.
 This statement applies only to those applications which include a cable connected to the video out connector on a Video Out card.
 No modification to the regulatory statements is necessary for applications which include cables connected to other connectors on the card but not to the Video Out connector.